transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 However, there are major differences between disciplines (see figure
 \@ref(fig:peer-type)).
-In the social sciences, humanities, and business, double blind peer review is generally the norm, while in the sciences it is single blind peer review.
+In the social sciences, humanities, and business, double blind peer review is generally the norm, while in the natural sciences it is single blind peer review.
 Business, economics & management displays the highest level of unclear policies, with social science and humanities being very clear and the other sciences somehwere in between.